wp-plugins/image-watermark/readme.txt

 2. screenshot-2.png

 == Changelog ==

+= 1.1.2 =
+* New: Image quality option
+* New: Image format selection (progressive or baseline)
+* Fix: Error when getimagesize() is not available on some servers
+* Tweak: Files & class naming conventions

 = 1.1.1 =
 * New: Added option to enable or disable manual watermarking in Media Library